Humane Education

 Join us on-site for our reading to cats program!
 Whether your child needs to fulfill reading hours or is searching for a unique way to engage with our pets under the volunteer age (12 years), our Kitty Book Club is the purrfect opportunity.

-• Once you have signed up, you do not need to schedule a time to visit; you can walk in during any of these days:
+- Once you have signed up by filling out the waiver below, you do not need to schedule a time to visit; you can walk in during any of these days:

 Reading stimulates the imagination, builds important neuro pathways, and helps children to expand their understanding of the world around them.
 But did you also know the benefits of reading to animals?
 Learning to read can be stressful for young children, but when you read to an animal you take away the worry of making mistakes and replace it with a judgment-free reading experience.
 This has proven to increase motivation to read, increase confidence in reading, and improve fluency while reading.